the-events-calendar/the-events-calendar/readme.txt

 = 3.7. =

+* Added date validation to each views ajax query.
+No invalid dates allowed through.
 * Incorporated new Bulgarian translation files, courtesy of Nedko Ivanov
 * Incorporated new Chinese translation files, courtesy of Massound Huang
 * Incorporated new Indonesian translation files, courtesy of Didik Priyanto